 We provide advanced treatment, compassionate care and hope to families with babies diagnosed with CDH.

-In the Johns Hopkins All Children’s Center for Congenital Diaphragmatic Hernia (CDH), families find hope during a time that may otherwise feel hopeless.
+In the Johns Hopkins All Children’s Center for Congenital Diaphragmatic Hernia (CDH) in St. Petersburg, Florida, families find hope during a time that may otherwise feel hopeless.
 Led by CDH expert David Kays, M.D., our team combines compassionate care, innovative techniques, and cutting-edge technology and equipment to treat babies with CDH.

 In CDH, the diaphragm—the muscle that separates the abdomen from the chest—does not develop completely, causing a hole where abdominal organs can migrate into the chest.
 When that happens, it doesn’t leave enough space for the lungs to develop normally, making it hard for the baby to breath.

 Johns Hopkins All Children’s founded the first inpatient center in the country dedicated solely to the treatment of CDH.
 Infants treated at Johns Hopkins All Children’s experience a survival rate greater than 90% even in severe cases of CDH*, which exceeds national benchmarks.
 Every case of CDH is different—whatever you may have been told about your child’s chances with CDH, we urge you to speak with our team and learn about options for your baby.

 We also provide specialized care for infants and children who have been treated for CDH and are later readmitted due to illness.

 Why choose the CDH Center at Johns Hopkins All Children’s

 Expert ventilator care: Babies with CDH are born with critically small and fragile lungs.
 Any lung injury, including from the use of life-saving equipment, can affect a baby’s outcome.
 Dr. Kays and his team recognize this delicate balance and practice “kinder, gentler ventilation” for CDH infants.